 While Kanye has a plethora of tracks exploring the depths of human existence, sometimes you just need a song to pass a joint around to, and “Get Em High” delivers.
 Talib Kweli watched Kanye whip up the incredibly dank beat in 15 minutes, and ended up hopping on the track last minute, with Common’s verses already recorded.
 Although the Clipse-esque beat isn’t representative of Kanye at his most inventive, it’s a damn good soundtrack to fill the room with smoke.

 “FML” is Kanye at his most candid, self-aware and impassioned.
-Accompanied with a stellar feature from The Weeknd, who rides “FML”’s beat perfectly, the track is one of the most vivid journeys into the mesmerizing mindset of Kanye West yet.
+Accompanied with a stellar feature from The Weeknd, who rides “FML”’s beat perfectly, the track is one of the most vivid journeys into the mesmerizing mindset of the musician—and one of the best Kanye songs yet.
 The double entendre of the title focuses on Ye’s lust and love – he’s arguably still not sure which one will conquer which.
 And that spectral outro?
 Utterly haunting and fucking brilliant.

 37. “The New Workout Plan”

 Sometimes Kanye’s got a sense of humor, and when he does it’s glorious.
 His satire of workout mixtapes is a certified jam, but also serves as a commentary on the ridiculous demands put on women to look good.
 The music video is a campy delight, featuring the forever iconic Anna Nicole Smith as well as Tracie Ellis Ross pretending to be a French video girl.